English

 Use of cookies

-Our website uses so-called ”Cookies”.
-Cookies are small text files that are stored on your hard drive via your browser.
-They store special information (e.g. your default language settings or page settings) that your browser can provide to us the next time you visit our website (depending on the type of cookie).
+Our website uses so-called cookies, small text files that are stored on your device via your web browser.
+These cookies store information such as your language settings or page preferences, allowing us to offer a more personalized experience the next time you visit us.

-When you visit our website for the first time, a banner will appear on the page.
-The banner informs you that we use cookies and links you to this page.
+When you visit our website for the first time, a banner will appear informing you about the use of cookies, with a link to this page for more information.

 Security